ahlashkari/VolMemLyzer/README.md

 ## Volatility Feature Extractor (VolMemLyzer-V0)

-This is the feature extraction module which use Volatility plugins to extract features and will generate a CSV file as the output.
+VolMEmLyzer-V0 extracts 32 features from the volatile memory using Volatility plugins and generates a CSV file as the output.

 ### Prerequisites and execution